Smart-Robotic-Viticulture/MaskStomata/README.md

 # Getting Started:

-Instructions are provided assuming a Google Colab environment is being used.
+Instructions are provided assuming the code is run on the Google Colab environment.
 More advanced users can set-up the code in their own python environment following the same instructions.

 ### 0. Download the stomata detector model

-Contact hiranya.jayakody@unsw.edu.au to receive the link to the model.
+Contact hiranya.jayakody@unsw.edu.au to get access to the trained model.

 ### 1. Using this repository for inference